jblairpdx/GIScience_I/labs/Lab_0.md

 The computers in the SSIL labs are configured to provide you with connections to the SSIL file server from the start.
 The file system is mapped to the R: drive.
 If you are working on a computer that has not already been connected, you will need to map the drive to the network location.

 1. Open *Windows Explorer*.
 Make sure you are on 'Computer' in the folder tree.
-2. Click the button labeled 'Map Network Drive'.
+2. Click the button labeled `Map Network Drive`.
 3. Enter the server address: `\\cs-fs2\CAS-Labs\Classes`.

 For additional information, see the [SSIL Network Drives and Connecting Remotely page](https://ssil.uoregon.edu/ssil/ssil-network-drives-and-connecting-remotely/)